 Mina proves that there was a valid proof for some sequence of blocks and a new extra one that is also valid.
 In a sense, every time a new block is created and broadcast throughout the network, we extend the proof to support this extra block.

 It’s almost like a collapsible Russian Matryoshka Doll – the initial proof is at the core with additional levels of proof being added to it one by one.
 Each new layer adds a new layer of validity — think of it like a picture of a picture.

 Certain zk-SNARKs, like Pickles that’s used in Mina, support a concept of recursion — that a proof can refer to itself — and doing this doesn’t increase the size of the proof, no matter how many times we refer to the initial one.
-That recursion, or picture of picture, is what allows Mina to stay small.
+That recursion, or picture of a picture, is what allows Mina to stay small.

 Mina’s Approach: Simplified

 Admittedly, our approach is a little more complicated than a picture of a picture.
 The math behind zk-SNARKs is quite complex, but with Mina, we hide the complex details of SNARKs behind a nice programming language, Snarky.
-If you are technical, you can read more about it here.

 Mina’s zk-SNARKs Open Unlimited Possibilities